Let’s play a game. It’s a game about your phone number.

 Well, I hate to break it to you, but very few people remember your phone number.
 They just don’t.
 If they want to remember it, they save it in their mobile phone contacts.
 You keep your current or legacy phone number even when using call tracking.
 The difference is that now you can get data and analytics on your calls whether or not people remember your phone number.

-Usually, if people want to find a business they look you online or go to directly an ad they just heard, read or saw.
-They are not going to remember a jingle that you’ve had on the radio for eight years or a number you’ve had on your website since 1997.
-They just aren’t.
-Not in 2019.
+Usually, if people want to find a business, they look online or go to directly an ad they just heard, read, or saw.

 If you do this, you can have the best of both worlds: receive calls at your business AND measure your marketing.